jajunk/LightHouseLinuxMasterMDFiles/14 - Linux Troubleshooting and Recovery/Boot Process and Troubleshooting.md

      boot-repair
      ```
    - Follow the on-screen instructions to repair your boot configuration²³⁴.

-These steps should help you diagnose and fix common boot issues in Linux Mint.
-If you encounter specific errors or need further assistance, feel free to ask!

 - [(1) A Comprehensive Guide to Fixing Boot Problems in Linux Mint.](https://www.fosslinux.com/105028/the-comprehensive-guide-to-fixing-boot-problems-in-linux-mint.htm.)
 - [(2) How to Determine and Fix Boot Issues in Linux - Tecmint.](https://www.tecmint.com/find-and-fix-linux-boot-issues/.)